Baby Shower Questions Answered

 Is it ok to have multiple baby showers?

 Yes!
-Sometimes different groups of friends will want to throw you a shower.
+Sometimes, different groups of friends will want to throw you a shower.
 This is especially true if you live in a different city from your hometown.
-If you work, oftentimes your work will also throw a small shower.
+If you work, often your work will also throw a small shower.

 Tip: Coworkers are a great group to encourage buying a group gift, where everyone pitches in a small amount for a bigger gift.
 It could be a great way to get one of the bigger items from your registry - if your partner works as well, be sure to mention this to them.